MCI for ban on gifts to docs by pharmaceutical company

 For the last couple of days, the headlines of the many leading daily's of the country was occupied by a news "officials of two leading medical colleges demanding Rs 20 lakh to Rs 40 lakh for an MBBS seat."

-(SRU) and Shree Balaji Medical College and Hospital were caught on camera demanding donations from a student who cleared his Class XII exams this year.
+The investigation exposes how Chennai-based colleges violate an SC order and state legislation banning capitation fee.
+Officials of Sri Ramachandra University (SRU) and Shree Balaji Medical College and Hospital were caught on camera demanding donations from a student who cleared his Class XII exams this year.

 This is the situation of medical education in India now-a-day.Government are reluctant to open new medical colleges despite of the fact that the county needs more specialized doctors to strengthen its health system.So many private institutions are coming up to provide medical education.These institutions are demanding capitation moneys from the students to be admitted there.The situation is worse in post-graduate medical education.